gabrielsiedler/simple-express-react-redux-boilerplate/README.md

 This will build the app into the "dist" directory in the root of the project.
 It contains the index.html along with the minified assets, ready for production.

 After built, you can use ```npm start``` in your production server.

+## License

+Licensed under <a href="http://siedler.mit-license.org/">The MIT License</a>
+Redistributions of files must retain the above copyright notice.

+## Author

+Gabriel Siedler - gabrielsiedler[at]gmail.com